At a Glance

 - Tasks: Lead and manage electrical projects across the UK, ensuring smooth operations and maintenance.

-- Company: Join a leading energy company known for its rapid growth and innovation in power generation.
+- Company: Join a leading energy company focused on innovation and growth in the power sector.

 - Benefits: Enjoy remote work flexibility, competitive salary, and a comprehensive benefits package.

-- Why this job: Make a real impact in the energy sector while working with cutting-edge technology and a dynamic team.
+- Why this job: Make a real impact in one of the UK's fastest-growing energy companies while developing your career.

 I am working closely with a leading energy company to find a Lead Engineering Project Manager to head up their in-house team covering their sites across the UK.
 This is to replace the current Lead Engineer who will be retiring later this year, so as to facilitate a smooth handover period.